xjcl/mundraub-navigator/README.md

 - Seasonality information for each species
 - Keeps location markers when internet lost, even when backgrounded
 - Can track location and use Google Maps to navigate to markers
-- Supported languages: German and English
-- TODO features: Marker description texts, status and images
+- Languages: 🇺🇸🇩🇪
-- Not features: User accounts, adding/editing markers
+- Not yet supported: User accounts (adding/editing markers)

 </td>
 </tr>